hertogp/pfx/README.md

 followed by `/num_of_bits`.
 The latter is omitted if equal to `pfx.bits` length.

+If other formatting is required, use the `Pfx.format/2` function, which takes some options and creates a string representation out of a `Pfx` struct.

+    # a subnet
     iex> "#{new(<<10, 11, 12>>, 32)}"
     "10.11.12.0/24"

+    # an address
     iex> "#{new(<<10, 11, 12, 13>>, 32)}"
     "10.11.12.13"

+    # an ipv6 prefix
     iex> "#{new(<<0xACDC::16, 0x1976::16>>, 128)}"
     "ACDC:1976:0:0:0:0:0:0/32"

+    # a MAC address
     iex> "#{new(<<0xA1, 0xB2, 0xC3, 0xD4, 0xE5, 0xF6>>, 48)}"
     "A1:B2:C3:D4:E5:F6"

+    # just 8-bit numbers and mask length
     iex> "#{new(<<1, 2, 3, 4, 5>>, 64)}"
     "1.2.3.4.5.0.0.0/40"

+    # an ip4 address formatted as a string of bits
+    iex> new(<<1, 2, 3, 4>>, 32) |> format(width: 1, unit: 8)
+    "00000001.00000010.00000011.00000100"

 A `t:Pfx.t/0` is also enumerable: